rdesarz/lipm-walking-controller/README.md

 * Disturbance rejection analysis under external perturbations
 * Development of a footstep planner for omnidirectional locomotion
+* Improvement of the swing foot trajectory generation to improve contact phase with the floor
 * Integration of Model Predictive Control (MPC) for real-time trajectory optimization

 ## References